rctcwyvrn/queens/README.md

     *  Move and shot diagonally only
 3. ScaredyCat
     *  Move all the queens to a corner and try to stay there
-4. Corner (Everyone for themselves)
-    *  Move the 4 queens to their own corner and try to stay there
 5. Evade like hell
     *  Try to keep each amazon in an open 3x3 square
     *  Other variants: Keep the diagonals as open as possible, keep the straights as open as possible